Speed: The GCS ENCS Cluster

 2.2.3 User Scripting

-The last part the job script is the scripting that will be executed by the job.
-This part of the job script includes all commands required to set up and execute the task your script has been written to do.
-Any Linux command can be used at this step.
-This section can be a simple call to an executable or a complex loop which iterates through a series of commands.
+The final part of the job script involves the commands that will be executed by the job.
+This section should include all necessary commands to set up and run the tasks your script is designed to perform.
+You can use any Linux command in this section, ranging from a simple executable call to a complex loop iterating through multiple commands.

-Jobs which touch data-input and data-output files more than once, should make use of TMPDIR, a scheduler-provided working space almost 1 TB in size.
-TMPDIR is created when a job starts, and exists on the local disk of the compute node executing your job.
-Using TMPDIR results in faster I/O operations than those to and from shared storage (which is provided over NFS).
+Jobs that involve multiple interactions with data input and output files, should make use of TMPDIR, a scheduler-provided workspace nearly 1 TB in size.
+TMPDIR is created on the local disk of the compute node at the start of a job, offering faster I/O operations compared to shared storage (provided over NFS).

 2.3 Sample Job Script

-Now, let’s look at a basic job script, tcsh.sh in Figure 3 (you can copy it from our GitHub page or from /home/n/nul-uge).
+Here’s a basic job script, env.sh shown in Figure 4.
+You can copy it from our GitHub repository.

 #!/encs/bin/tcsh